awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 For examples of adding ACL grants programmatically, see [Configuring ACLs](managing-acls.md)\.

 **Important**
-When you enable Amazon S3 server access logging using AWS CloudFormation on a bucket and use ACLs to grant access to the S3 log delivery group, you must also add "`AccessControl": "LogDeliveryWrite"` in the property field of your bucket\.
-This is important because you can only grant those permissions by creating an ACL for the bucket, but you can't create custom ACLs for buckets in CloudFormation\.
-You can only use canned ACLs\.
+When you enable Amazon S3 server access logging by using AWS CloudFormation on a bucket and you're using ACLs to grant access to the S3 log delivery group, you must also add "`AccessControl": "LogDeliveryWrite"` to your CloudFormation template\.
+Doing so is important because you can only grant those permissions by creating an ACL for the bucket, but you can't create custom ACLs for buckets in CloudFormation\.
+You can only use canned ACLs with CloudFormation\.

 ## To enable server access logging<a name="enable-server-logging"></a>

-Use the following examples to enable server access logging using the AWS Management Console, AWS CLI, REST API, and AWS SDK for \.NET\.
+To enable server access logging by using the AWS Management Console, AWS CLI, REST API, and AWS SDK for \.NET, use the following procedures\.

 ### Using the S3 console<a name="server-access-logging"></a>